Crisis & Helpline Resources

 Support for a mental health crisis

-Call or text 988, the nationwide Suicide and Crisis Lifeline for free, confidential, 24/7 support for people in distress.
-For support tailored to different groups of people, see the options described under Call or text 988.
+Contact 988, the nationwide Suicide and Crisis Lifeline, for free, confidential, 24/7 support for people in distress.
+Call or text 988, or chat through the 988 Lifeline website Opens in a new tab.
+For information on what to expect when contacting 988 or support tailored to different groups of people, see Contact 988.

 Reaching out to 911 is never an easy decision.
 However, if a young person’s behavior seems unsafe to themselves or others and beyond the ability of caring adults to manage, calling 911 may be the right option.
 For more information, see Call 911.